kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ## Calling functions

 We can look at the instruction reference and find the encoding for the "call" instruction.
 We can see that there are several variations of the call instruction.
-I preferred to go with `CALL r/m64` since others work relative to the program counter position.
-And since we don't know where the kernel will allocate the executable memory, we don't actually know what the PC is going to be at a given position in the program.
-I could fix this by putting a temporary value and fixing it during linking, but I wanted to keep the linking very simple by using absolute positions.
+I preferred to go with `CALL r/m64` since we also want to support function pointers.
 We can see that the variation we chose is encoded as `FF /2` meaning that the opcode is `0xFF` and `/2` means that there is a ModRM with the `regop` being 0x2.

 ### Finding pointers of external functions

-We want to be able to call LibC functions such as puts, printf, scanf etc as well as other functions from other libraries.
+We want to be able to call LibC functions such as puts, printf, scanf, etc as well as other functions from other libraries.
 To find the address of an external function, we can use the `dlsym` function.
 For example:

 ```c